 The bill amends Section 1-3-8 of the Code of Alabama 1975 to officially designate Juneteenth as a state holiday.
-The amendment includes the insertion of "Juneteenth" into the list of recognized state holidays, while also providing that state offices will not close on either Jefferson Davis' birthday or Juneteenth.
-Additionally, the bill allows state employees the option to observe either Jefferson Davis' birthday or Juneteenth as a holiday, with each agency required to establish a policy for implementation.
+The new legal language inserted into the current law includes the addition of "Juneteenth" to the list of state holidays and specifies that state offices shall not close on either Jefferson Davis' birthday or Juneteenth.
+Furthermore, the bill allows state employees the option to observe either Jefferson Davis' birthday or Juneteenth as a holiday, with each agency required to establish a policy for implementation.

 Statutes affected: